tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/机器人客服_intl.md

 ## Knowledge Base
-The knowledge base is used to locate the question raised by a customer.
-If there is a matching knowledge point in the knowledge base, the bot will automatically reply the customer with the answer; otherwise, the bot will not be able to answer the customer.
+Knowledge base is used to locate customer questions.
+Bot will automatically answer customers if matching knowledge points exist in the knowledge base.
+Otherwise, it won't be able to answer.
 Bots can continuously supplement the knowledge base by learning the questions to accurately identify customer intents.
 The knowledge base is divided into several parts, i.e., professional Q&As, chitchats, synonyms and industry-specific knowledge base.

 ### Professional Q&As